dennislamcv1/UoIDAA2/README.md

 # UoLDAA2
 ## Data Analytics Foundations for Accountancy II

+### Disclaimer: The course seems to be abandoned by the school as there were totally no support from student helpers before 2020.
+### I advise not to pay anything to take the course

 Welcome to Data Analytics Foundations for Accountancy II!
 I'm excited to have you in the class and look forward to your contributions to the learning community.